Machine Learning Interatomic Potentials Enable Molecular Dynamics Simulations of Doped MoS2: Abstract

-We present the first computational framework for molecular dynamics simulation of MoS$_2$ doped with 25 elements spanning metals, non-metals, and transition metals using Meta's Universal Model for Atoms machine learning interatomic potential (MLIP).
-Benchmarking against density functional theory calculations demonstrates the accuracy of the MLIP for simulating doped-MoS$_2$ systems and highlights opportunities for improvement.
-Using the MLIP, we perform heating-cooling simulations of doped-MoS$_2$ supercells.
-The simulations capture complex phenomena including dopant clustering, MoS$_2$ layer fracturing, interlayer diffusion, and chemical compound formation at orders-of-magnitude reduced computational cost compared to density functional theory.
-This work provides an open-source computational workflow for application-oriented design of doped-MoS$_2$, enabling high-throughput screening of dopant candidates and optimization of compositions for targeted tribological, electronic, and optoelectronic performance.
-The MLIP bridges the accuracy-efficiency gap between first-principles methods and empirical potentials, and the framework offers unprecedented opportunities for large-scale materials discovery in two-dimensional doped material systems.
+Dopants can tune the performance of MoS$_2$ in various applications, but use of molecular dynamics simulations for doped MoS$_2$ materials discovery is limited by the lack of multi-dopant interatomic potentials.
+Universal machine learning interatomic potentials (MLIPs) could be a solution, but the accuracy of these potentials must first be evaluated.
+Here, we evaluate the accuracy of a recently developed MLIP, META's Universal Model for Atoms (UMA), for 25 different MoS$_2$ dopants spanning metals, non-metals, and transition metals in Mo substitution, S substitution, and intercalated positions by benchmarking the MLIP-predicted formation energy and the dopant-induced structural change against density functional theory calculations.
+The computational framework for MLIP validation and simulations are described in detail and the source code is made open source.
+The MLIP is then demonstrated by performing heating-cooling simulations of MoS$_2$ supercells with all 25 dopants.
+These simulations capture complex phenomena including dopant clustering, MoS$_2$ layer fracturing, interlayer diffusion, and chemical compound formation at orders-of-magnitude reduced computational cost compared to density functional theory.
+This work provides a computational workflow for application-oriented design of doped-MoS$_2$, enabling high-throughput screening of dopant candidates and optimization of compositions for targeted tribological, electronic, and optoelectronic performance.